 Dr. Francis Thicke, a scientist specializing in soil fertility AND an organic farmer for more than 30 years, documented publicly what’s going on in the NOP when he finished his 5 year term on the National Organic Standards Board and gave his farewell address.

 He was very specific in pointing out how organic principles had not been adhered to and the lack of integrity that now exists in the National Organic Program.

 I outlined the points he documented in this post written in December of 2017 under the paragraph entitled “Board Member Lays Out the Facts for Public Record in Farewell Address”.

 Does This Mean We Should Forget Buying Organic?

 Although the organic label does not always mean superior quality it does provide a way (at this point in time) to make sure you don’t get certain harmful ingredients that would most likely be in products that are not certified organic.
+(Update Aug 28,2023 – Unfortunately this may not be valid any more.
+I will post a link here to an updated post as soon as possible.)
 For example – you can avoid most gmo products with products that are OMRI certified.

 Chocolate is the exception I know about.
 Read labels carefully.
 If it has any kind of soy in it, it’s almost sure to be GMO soy unless it specifically says “organic soy —“ .

 Also watch for the word “organic” at the beginning of a list of ingredients.
 For example: organic rice, wheat, soy, yeast, oil, etc. That means that the rice is organic but the other ingredients are not.

 Are GMO’s Harmful?